 Are you teaching your students about the important historical figures in United States history?
 Make sure you bring Theodore (Teddy) Roosevelt into the mix!
-At times, he is overshadowed by his nephew, Franklin, but his contributions to the country and even the world are admirable examples of what it means to be a good citizen.
+At times, he is overshadowed by his cousin, Franklin, but his contributions to the country and even the world are admirable examples of what it means to be a good citizen.

 You might be wondering, what was Theodore Roosevelt best known for?
 In a nutshell, this influential American was

 - A member of the Rough Riders during the Spanish American War